 We purchased this 1970s home in 2013 in Otsego, MN as an investment property to renovate and sell.
 When we purchased the home, we knew the kitchen would be one of the of first, and biggest, projects we did.
 This home was built in 1976 and is a four bedroom, three bath home, totaling 2400 square feet.
-As you can see in the photos, the home was very outdated and needed a lot of work.
-When buying homes as investment properties one of the biggest things we look at is the kitchen, to see if we can create some sort of an open concept feel.
-Updating kitchen and bathrooms are the biggest things you can do to a home to make it appeal to a buyer, not to mention it provides a lot of value to your home.
+Updating the kitchen is one of the best ways to bring value to a home for resale.

 Everyone loves to congregate in the kitchen.
 No matter how small the space and no matter where you put the food and drinks when entertaining.
 Somehow we all end up hanging in the kitchen.
-We especially LOVE to entertain, so opening up the kitchen space was a must.
+Our family loves to entertain, so opening up the kitchen space as much as we can is always a must.

 Within days of closing on the home we gutted the entire room.
 Goodbye dark cabinets, orange countertops, dated kitchen appliances, and textured ceilings!